antique marks - everything you need to know about art deco

 Clarice Cliff (art deco, designer, 1899-1972)

-antiques marks - clarice cliff art deco styleShe began her career as an enameller at the age of thirteen and by 1916 her long standing collaboration with A.J.Wilkinson had begun. antique marks - art deco artist - clarice cliff
+Initially influenced by her aunts, who were paintresses at a nearby pottery company, she began her career as an enameler at the age of thirteen and by 1916 her long standing collaboration with A.J.Wilkinson began.

-In 1927, after studying at the RCA in London, she returned to Wilkinsons, who introduced her 'Bizzare' wares in 1929.
+In 1927 after studying at the RCA in London, Clarice Cliff returned to Wilkinsons, who introduced her 'Bizzare' wares in 1929.

-At first, the Bizzare line simply consisted of her colourful painting on standard forms, but by the early 1930s, new geometric forms were evolved to accommodate her innovative style.
+During market testing Wilkinson’s salesmen were stunned by the speed at which Cliff’s 'Bizarre Ware' sold.
+At first, the Bizzare line simply consisted of her colourful painting on standard forms, but by the early 1930's new geometric forms were evolved to accommodate her innovative style.

-In 1935, she produced a number of other lines for Wilkinsons but after the Bizzare wares were discontinued in 1941 she became more involved in Wilkinsons administration.
+In 1935, having married Colley Shorter the owner, she produced a number of other lines for Wilkinsons but in 1941 after the Bizzare wares were discontinued she became more involved in Wilkinsons administration.

 Following Colley Shorter's death Clarice sold the factory to Midwinter.